blazejtez/electronic-business/selenium-tests/README.md

     Error: Timeout of X ms exceeded.
 For async tests and hooks, ensure "done()" is called; if returning a Promise, ensure it resolves.

 You need to change maximum timeouts for tests.
-Change these lines to higher values:
+Change this line to bigger value than current one:

     this.timeout(x);